Welcome to the Fail2Ban Setup on Debian guide, where we delve into the critical steps to fortify your system’s security.

 The most common web server “services” on Linux are Apache and Nginx, and I will show you how to configure a Fail2Ban filter for the latter.
 Under the presumption that you are running a self-hosted web server with Nginx running on it, I highly recommend installing Nginx Ultimate Bad Bot & Referrer Blocker by Mitchell Krog.
 Combined with the Fail2Ban, you can protect your Nginx web server against (almost) all possible attacks.

-To start with this, you must know where Nginx is storing logs.
-Usually, I have a general Nginx log writing in /var/log/nginx/access.log file, and I have separate logs for each domain (website) I'm hosting on the server.
+To start with this, you must know where Nginx stores logs.
+Usually, I have a general Nginx log written in the /var/log/nginx/access.log file, and I have separate logs for each domain (website) I’m hosting on the server.
 Their logs are written in /home/websites/$DOMAIN/logs/access.log, where $DOMAIN stands for the domain of the website.

 Once you determine where Nginx stores logs, you can start with the Fail2Ban configuration.
-First, you need to create a "helper" file which will store violating IP addresses.
+First, you must create a “helper” file to store violating IP addresses.
 To do so, execute the following commands in the Terminal:

 touch /etc/fail2ban/ip.blocklist.nginx.repeatoffender